Hierarchical Control of Smart Particle Swarms: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ecentralized} behaviors have been increasingly studied in the past two decades mainly because they have many desirable properties like scalability, robustness, and flexibility.
-The study of decentralized behaviors on robots took initial inspiration from natural swarms of ants and bees~\cite{Dorigo2021}, which exhibit complex collective behaviors through simple local interactions.
-Even after decades of research, the deployment of collective behavior on robots that cooperatively perform a real-world task remains challenging.
-Equipping robots with swarm intelligence is one of the most promising applications of artificial intelligence, but it is yet to find its way to solving real-world problems, and it is considered one of the grand challenges of the decade in robotics~\cite{Yang2018}.
+Decentralized robot swarms have many desirable properties like scalability, robustness, and flexibility~\cite{Dorigo2021}.
 Robot swarms are generally composed of a team of robots that are simple and inexpensive, but when working together, they are capable of performing tasks reserved to more complex and expensive robots.
 Some futuristic views on swarm robotics~\cite{Dorigo2020} suggest that engineering methods for heterogeneous, hierarchical self-organization is required in robot swarms to transition from laboratories to real-world applications.
 This work is a step in this direction that leverages self-organization through local interactions in a two-level robot hierarchy.
-Hierarchies in robot swarms can be of two types: information hierarchies and intelligence hierarchies.
-The former (information hierarchies) considers identical robots with varying level of mission-related information: the robots with more information can make better mission decisions and are placed at the top of the hierarchy.
-For example, consider the task of exploring an unknown environment: some robots might have a better map and are therefore able to make better decisions about where to go next, placing them at the top of the information hierarchy.
-Intelligence hierarchies consider heterogeneous swarms with some robots having higher sensor and computational capabilities (while others are more limited) that lead to enhanced intelligence and decision-making, thus placing them at top of the hierarchy.
+We posit that hierarchies in robot swarms can be of two types: information hierarchies and intelligence hierarchies.
+Information hierarchies consider identical robots with varying level of mission-related information: the robots with more information can make better mission decisions and are placed at the top of the hierarchy.
+Intelligence hierarchies consider heterogeneous swarms where some robots have capabilities that can lead to enhanced intelligence and decision-making, thus placing them at top of the hierarchy.

+Hierarchies allow for fewer complex robots with a global view of the mission, while larger numbers of simpler robots perform the bulk of the work.
+As an example, guides can lead nanorobots with limited sensing to deliver drugs directly inside a cancer, where they would not be able to enter due to their size.
+We posit that hierarchies in robots enable building complex behaviors in a more traditional way while retaining the properties of scalability, fault tolerance, and cost-effectiveness of robot swarms.